ROBOTICS FIRES ACROSS ALL FOUR OF THE STEAM CORE

 By its nature, the study of competitive robotics not only encompasses all four pillars of STEAM education, it also encourages important life skills like teamwork, communication, and project-based organization.

 The Robotics Education & Competition (REC) Foundation exists to bring this exciting experience to students all over the globe through the VEX IQ Challenge, VEX Robotics Competition, and VEX U.

-SOME STEM CAREER STATS
+SOME STEAM CAREER STATS

 Power Plant Operator